 Learn which design tool is right for you.

-Sketch has long been among the most popular design tools for user interface (UI) design.
+Sketch has long been among the most popular design tools for user interface (UI) and user experience (UX) design.
 But in recent years, other popular alternatives have cropped up.
 Two of the biggest are Figma and Adobe XD.
-So which tool is better for user experience (UX) and UI designers?
+So which tool is better for UI and UX designers?

 All three are excellent pieces of software, but each has its own strengths.
 If collaboration is critical to your design process, Figma is the clear winner.
 If you value the customizability of third-party plugins, you may prefer Sketch.
 If you’re already familiar with the Adobe interface from its Creative Cloud ecosystem, Adobe XD could have an easier learning curve.

 The software you decide to learn depends on several factors, each of which we’ll explore in more detail in this article.

 |Platform||Browser-based app||Desktop and browser app||Desktop and mobile app|

 |Collaboration||Real-time collaboration||Real-time collaboration for MacOS Sketch subscribers||Real-time collaboration on projects synced to the cloud|

 |Getting started||Lessons and design exercises||Documentation||Video tutorials and step-by-step guides|